nautobot/nautobot-app-golden-config/docs/user/app_faq.md

 ERROR: 1
 ```

-If you receive this error, the issue is the secret key has been changed, and **does not** have anything to do with Golden Config.
-You can either delete the entries from your data source and the reference to those in the Golden Config settings or have your secrete key match.
-Any issues opened to this will be closed and this faq referred to.
+If you receive this error, the issue is the secret key has been changed, and **does not** have anything to do with the Golden Config plugin.
+You can either delete the entries from your data source and the reference to those in the Golden Config settings or revert the secret key back so it matches the original deployment.
+Any issues opened will be closed and this faq referred to.
 If you still need help, feel free to join the Slack community.